 For many blood cancers, immune system disorders, and some inherited conditions, chemotherapy and radiation therapy are not enough to bring about a cure.
 When no other treatment works, a physician may recommend a bone marrow or peripheral blood stem cell (PBSC) transplant to save a patient’s life.
 Transplants are the only cure for some diseases.

 Even though HLA are inherited, only 30 percent of patients have a matching sibling, therefore 70 percent of patients must search the public worldwide registry for a volunteer donor who is a match.
-This registry contains HLA data for nearly 31 million people, but they are only a tiny fraction of the world’s 7 billion people.
+This registry contains HLA data for more than 40 million people, but they are only a tiny fraction of the world’s 8 billion people.
 Some patients find multiple matches, but some patients do not find any match.
-This does not mean that a match doesn’t exist, but that a potential match is with someone who has yet to join the registry.
+This does not mean that a match doesn’t exist, but that any potential match is with someone who has yet to join the registry.

 Considering all the donors in the registry, about 1 in every 250 donors is called as a match during any given year.
 Being called as a match means you are a close HLA match for a patient, but this does not always result in a transplant.
 First it must be determined exactly how closely aligned your HLA are with the patient’s.